6 Health Insurance Competition

 6.2 Risk adjustment

-As we saw in the last Chapter, adverse selection can play a large role in private health insurance markets.
-For example, insurers may seek to attract healthier individuals, leaving those with higher healthcare needs in underinsured or higher-cost plans.
+As we saw in the last Chapter, adverse selection plays a central role in private health insurance markets.
+Left unchecked, insurers would have strong incentives to design benefits and pricing to attract healthier individuals, leaving those with higher needs underinsured or facing higher costs.

 6.3 Managed competition